-Students enrolled in De Anza's EWRT 1A and LART 250 classes are required to submit a Writing Portfolio.
-In this class, the Writing Portfolio will take the place of a final exam.
+A Writing Portfolio is required for this class.
 If you complete all major essays and have a passing grade in the course (C or above) at the end of the quarter, you will have the opportunity to submit a portfolio to the English Department.
 This portfolio will affect your final grade in this course.